Olevi-id/ip-idp-documentation/_pages/a-general/2-projectStructure.md

 layout: post
 title: 2.
 Project Structure
 ---
-The IdP implementation (hereafter just IdP) is structured so that a customer can purchase IdP as a service (SaaS) or deploy IdP themselves to an environment of their liking.
+The IdP implementation (hereafter just IdP) is structured so that a customer can purchase IdP as a managed service (MSP) or deploy IdP themselves to an environment of their liking.

 IdPn is based of an open-Source [Shibboleth IdP](https://shibboleth.atlassian.net/wiki/spaces/IDP4/overview) software ([OSS](https://en.wikipedia.org/wiki/Open-source_software)), which obviously can't be bought as it is [free as in beer](https://en.wiktionary.org/wiki/free_as_in_beer).
 However, for everyone that is benefiting from the Software, we recommend consideration to support the project by [joining the consortium](https://www.shibboleth.net/membership/).